 Saint Francis Woodlands encompasses a beautiful and diverse 25 acres of peaceful wooded property in Staten Island, Richmond County.
-Area residents experience great joy within the woodlands due in part to the wide range of family-based recreational activities available, including wildlife and nature viewing, bird watching, nature photography, as well as hiking through the pleasant maze of Greenbelt Trails.
+Popular activities include wildlife and nature viewing, bird watching, nature photography, as well as hiking through the pleasant maze of Greenbelt Trails.

 ***Stay Safe- Bring a Friend When Out On the Trails***

 General information on animals includes links to information about birds, mammals, fish, reptiles, amphibians and insects that inhabit or migrate through the state.